 It was only 50 years later, in 1594 when the allied army of Archduke Matthias, Pálffy Miklós, and Christopher Tiefenbach occupied it.
 Révay András was appointed as its captain and he was given 300 Hungarian and 300 German soldiers to guard it.
 Unfortunately, the Habsburgs failed to send money to repair the walls and the Turks attacked it in 1598.
 Against all the odds, the defenders could repel the attack.
 Prince Bocskai István of Transylvania – with Turkish aid – took it from the Habsburgs in 1605 but it had to be returned according to the Peace of Vienna.
 Prince Bethlen Gábor also took it in 1619 but a few years later he had to give it back to the Emperor.

 Nógrád remained a Borderland castle.
 Captain Eszterházy Pál beat back the attack of Pasha Murtteza of Buda in 1626.
-The ruined walls had to wait for the renovation until 1655 when the Diet voted enough money for its repairs.
+The ruined walls had to wait for renovation until 1655 when the Diet voted for enough money for its repairs.
 At the same time, the Diet also hired 150 cavalrymen and 200 infantrymen to guard it.
 Nógrád castle was under the command of Captain Nadányi Miklós who handed it over to the Turkish troops who were allied with Prince Apaffy Mihály of Transylvania in 1663.

-It was only for 22 years in the Turks’ hands when a lightning bolt struck the gunpowder stores and exploded the castle: the Turkish Bey Csonka was the commander of the castle at this time.
+It was only 22 years in the Turks’ hands when a lightning bolt struck the gunpowder stores and exploded the castle: the Turkish Bey Csonka was the commander of the castle at this time.
 After the disaster, he put the rest of the fort on fire and abandoned it.
 Later he converted to the Roman Catholic faith and he received great lands from Emperor Leopold I. You can read more about Bey Csonka here:

-During the War of Independence of Prince Rákóczi Ferenc (1703-1711), the prince has often urged his general, Bottyán to have Nógrád castle repaired and reinforced.
+During the War of Independence of Prince Rákóczi Ferenc (1703-1711), the prince often urged his general, Bottyán to have Nógrád castle repaired and reinforced.
 It must have been carried out because we know the report written by Nógrád’s captain, Földváry László in 1709.
 He wrote that General Károlyi János had seen the work and said it was all right.
 However, the castle was not strong enough to withstand a serious siege so the rebel “kuruc” troops of Földváry demolished it when they heard of the Imperials’ coming.
 The Austrian soldiers took the empty castle in October 1709, and pulled the rest of the walls down, too.

-Pictures of Nógrád castle:
+Here are more pictures of Nógrád castle: